brainboxdotcc/DPP/docpages/example_programs/misc/setting_status.md

 \image html botonlinestatus.png

-If you wanted to make your bot show as Do Not Disturb, then you could change dpp::ps_online to dpp::ps_dnd.
+If you want to make your bot show as Do Not Disturb, then you could change dpp::ps_online to dpp::ps_dnd.
 You can also play around with dpp::at_game, changing it to something like dpp::at_custom or dpp::at_listening!

 Now, let's cover setting the bot status to say `Playing with x guilds!` every two minutes.